oasisprotocol/docs/docs/general/run-a-node/upgrade-log.md

 services with the effective user ID set to 0, the overwhelming majority of cases where this is done is a misconfiguration.

+Please, follow our [Changing Your Setup to Run Oasis Services with Non-root System User][change-to-non-root] guide for steps-by-step instructions on how to update your system.

 If the previous behavior is required, the binary must be run in unsafe/debug mode (via the intentionally undocumented flag), and `debug.allow_root` must also be set.

+[change-to-non-root]: ./prerequisites/system-configuration.mdx#change-to-non-root

 ### Instructions - Upgrade day